misaelaguayo/vimrc/README.md

-# Vimrc configuration
+# general configurations

-A way to quickly track my vimrc configurations
+A way to quickly track my program configurations such as vimrc and tmux

 ## Features